• Skip to primary navigation

 • Add it to your favorite energy bar recipe for added crunch and protein.

-• Sprinkled into maple vanilla granola or your favorite kind for an extra kick of protein.
+• Baked into quinoa granola or maple vanilla granola for an extra seedy crunch and kick of protein.

 • Alone as a snack, or add some spices like chili powder to it.

-• Boil the quinoa afterward and use it as normal cooked quinoa.
-The toasting adds a delicious nutty, toasty flavor and would work great as a Buddha bowl or taco base.
+• Boil the quinoa afterward and make toasty lemon quinoa.
+The toasting adds a delicious nutty flavor that works great as a Buddha bowl or taco base.

-• Grind into flour to be used as a gluten-free flour alternative.
+• Grind into quinoa flour to be used as a gluten-free flour alternative.

 Picture of chocolate quinoa crunch bar using popped quinoa.
 Background shows 3 more chocolate quinoa bars on a pink plate on top of a plaid colorful cloth along with a bowl of popped quinoa.